 Windermere Lake Cruises is the most popular attraction in Cumbria, operating cruises on England’s largest lake – Windermere, in the heart of the Lake District.
 Boarding in Lakeside, Bowness or Ambleside, the cruises offer magnificent views of mountain scenery, secluded bays and the many wooded islands.
 Add to this the opportunity to break your journey with some fantastic local attractions such as, Lakeside & Haverthwaite Steam Railway, The Lake District Visitors Centre (Brockhole), Fell Foot Country Park, The Lakeland Motor Museum, Wray Castle and Ferry House for Hilltop and Hawkshead, and you have the makings of a perfect day out.
 For more information go to: https://www.windermere-lakecruises.co.uk/

 High Dam is a picturesque tarn above Finsthwaite at the southern end of Windermere.
-A dam was built across the southern end of the tarn in the early 1800s to supply water to the bobbin mill at Stott Park a few miles away.
+The dam was built in the the early 1800s to supply water to the local mill.
+Stott Park Bobbin Mill is a close-by and provided wooden bobbins to the weaving and spinning industry.
 The dam is surrounded by mixed woodlands of oak, birches, larch and Scots pine to name a few.
 The woodland floor is scattered with bilberry, bracken and heather.
-Scott Park bobbin mill, in nearby at Lakeside, is the only working bobbin mill left in the Lake District and is open to the public for tours.
+Scott Park bobbin mill is the only working bobbin mill left in the Lake District and is open to the public for tours.

 Gypsies and travellers have arrived in Appleby for the start of the annual Appleby Horse Fair.
 Members of the gypsy and traveller community have travelled from far and wide to attend the event, from all over the UK, Ireland and further afield.
 An additional 20,000 people are expected to attend for three days of trade, competition and festivities The fair runs from today (7th)until the 10th June.